Jarzka/namespacefy/README.md

 # Usage

-To namespacefy a map or a vector of maps, use the namespacefy function.
-It accepts maps, vectors and keywords.
+To namespacefy a map, a keyword or a vector of maps, use the namespacefy function:

 ```clojure
 (def data {:name "Seppo"